-If you are interested in a techne studentship, please contact a member of staff at the university where you wish to study in the first instance and check their deadlines.
+If you are interested in a Techne studentship, please contact a member of staff at the university where you wish to study in the first instance and check their deadlines.
 You can find out who this should be on our Members, Partners and Students page and in the Application Guidance.
 The member of staff will be able to advise you on your suitability for a techne studentship, and support you through the application process.
 It will be necessary to apply separately for both a techne studentship and a place at your chosen university.

 Students must comply with the AHRC’s eligibility criteria and other terms and conditions available on the AHRC's Current Award Holders web page.
 The current value of a studentship can be found at the bottom of the same page.

 Applications to Techne are assessed in four stages.

 1. The university at which you wish to study assesses your application and decides whether to include it in the quota of applications it forwards to Techne.
 Please contact the university as soon as possible to ask them about the dates.
 The university will tell you whether your application has passed this stage.

 2. All applications are then scored by members of the Techne Peer Review College, which comprises academics with expertise in relevant disciplines.

 3. At the third stage in late March, the application is considered at a meeting of the Techne Subject Group.
 The Subject Group comprises experts from each member university, and an independent chair.
 The Subject Group produces a list of recommendations for awards.

 Applicants should therefore expect to hear the outcome of their application in late April 2020.